Ballard, Seattle: City of Ballard

-With the rapid population growth, residents realized that there might soon be a need for laws to keep order, a process that would require a formal government.
-In the late summer of 1889, the community discussed incorporating as a town but eventually rejected the idea of incorporation.
-The issue pressed, however, and several months later, on November 4, 1889, the residents again voted on the question and this time they voted to incorporate.
+With the rapid population growth, residents decided that laws were needed to keep order in the community, a process that would require a formal government.
+In the late summer of 1889, incorporation as a town was discussed but eventually rejected.
+However, several months later, on November 4, 1889, the residents again voted on the question and this time they voted to incorporate.
 The first mayor of Ballard was Charles F. Treat.
-A municipal census, conducted shortly after the passing vote showed that the new town of Ballard had more than 1500 residents, allowing it to be the first "third-class town" to be incorporated in the newly-admitted State of Washington.
+A municipal census, conducted shortly after the passing vote showed that the new town of Ballard had more than 1500 residents, allowing it to be the first "third-class town" to be incorporated in the State of Washington, which had been admitted to the U.S. just a week after the vote.

-By 1900, Ballard's population had grown to 4,568, making it the seventh-largest city in Washington, and the town was faced with many of the problems common to small towns.
-Saloons had been a problem since the beginning, and in 1904, the drinking and gambling had become so bad that the mayor ordered the City of Ballard officially closed for the day to prevent gambling.
-The city also faced problems with loose livestock and so the Cow Ordinance of 1903 made allowing cows to graze south of present-day 65th St. a punishable offense.
-The city faced more serious problems, however, with two of the most difficult being the lack of both a proper water supply and a sewer system.
-The one weakness of the location on Salmon Bay was the lack of nearby freshwater springs, which meant that water came from local ground water wells.
-Lack of a proper sewage system contaminated the ground water, compounding the problem.
+By 1900, Ballard's population had grown to 4,568, making it the seventh-largest city in Washington, and was faced with many of the problems common to small towns.
+In 1904, the drinking and gambling had become so bad that the mayor ordered the City of Ballard officially closed for the day to prevent gambling.
+The city had troubles with loose livestock, and so the Cow Ordinance of 1903 made allowing cows to graze south of present-day 65th St. a punishable offense.
+Ballard also faced more serious problems: the lack of both a proper water supply and a sewer system.
+Due to its location on Salmon Bay, there was a lack of nearby freshwater springs, which meant that water came from groundwater wells.
+The absence of a proper sewage system contaminated the ground water, compounding the problem.